fluxcd/flux/site/faq.md

 `--k8s-namespace-whitelist` to enumerate the namespaces that Flux attempts to scan for workloads.

-### Can I temporarily make flux ignore a deployment?
+### Can I temporarily make Flux ignore a deployment?

 Yes.
 The easiest way to do that is to use the following annotation *in the manifest files*: